severin-lemaignan/wizme-comicrelief/comic-relief-proposal.md

-The robots (we plan to build a total of five units over the course of the project) will be used by field practitioners (primarily by ArtRefuge UK, with possible extension to other charities and NGOs) in refugee camps and safe-houses across Europe to support the children.
+The robots (we plan to build a total of five units over the course of the project) will be used by field practitioners (primarily by ArtRefuge UK, with possible extensions to other charities and NGOs) in refugee camps and safe-houses across Europe to support the children.
 Supported by the staff, the robot and the child engage into a non-threatening social interaction, in which the child is invited, little by little, to recount her/his journey and personal life.
 The